pegasone/pegasone.github.io/index.md

 As mentioned before, while the positive rate remains above 2% the active case count does not seem to decrease; further research is required for confirmation.
 As more molecular diagnostic tests are carried out one would expect the active case count to further increase.

-However, I have come to realize that what I am trying to do with <b>ACPO-14</b> is not so different — finding a consolidated, artificial indicator that fits my intuition of  pandemic risk.
-However incomplete and inconsistent, reported data comes first and cannot be ignored.
-Obvious discrepancies and inconsistencies must be noted and taken into account before drawing any conclusion.
-For these reasons, I have stopped trying to find a better intuitive consolidated indicator.

-<b>ACPO-14</b> is to stay in COV2CON and the app will be updated only if bugfixes are needed.

 <h4>2020-10-13</h4>